“Sarva Mangala Mangalye Sive Sarvartha SadhikeSaranye Trayambike Gauri Narayani Namostute”

 why it is celebration time?

 According to mythology, Goddess Durga visits her paternal home with her four children, Lakshmi, Saraswati, Ganesh and Kartik at this time every year and after staying here for four days, she returns to her husband lord Shiva on Dasami or Dussehra.
 The immersion ceremony on Dussehra represents her journey back home.
 We will discuss on this day at the end.
 And a big thank to Sujata Shukla for suggesting me to write this post.
 Thank you so much.
+Also sharing some recipes that you can make for bhog prasad at the end.
+Please scroll down to get the recipe links.

 Today is Sashthi or sixth day of Navaratri.
 Starting day of Durga Puja.
 We celebrate the homecoming of Goddess Durga.
 Maa comes home for few days.
 So it’s not only celebration time but also a feasting time.
 Many people thought why we all not observe fast on these days.
 No for us these four days are the happiest days of the year.
 So enjoy it with different kinds of veg and none veg dishes.
 You don’t have to restrict yourself.